byuflowlab/FLOWUnsteady/docs/src/tutorials/first-steps.md

 !!! info "Non-dimensionalized Functions"

     The functions that define the kinematic maneuver must be defined non-dimensionally.
-For more information on this, see [Advanced Kinematic Maneuver Definition](@ref).
+For more information on this, see [How to Define Kinematic Maneuvers](@ref).

 We'll start with the vehicle velocity function.